-Next to a weather forecast the Japanese Meteorological Agency provides a blossom forecast as well: the sakura zensen (cherry blossom front).
-The Japanese pay close attention to this and turn out in large numbers at parks, shrines, and temples with family and friends to hold flower-viewing parties.
+Next to a weather forecast the Japanese Meteorological Agency also provides a blossom forecast: the sakura zensen (cherry blossom front) to which the Japanese pay close attention for their flower-viewing parties in parks, shrines and temples.
 The custom dates back many centuries.

 Bellefleur was written by the Dutch composer Pieter van der Staak.
 It’s a happy as well as melancholic tune and I find it a perfect fit with the meditative Sakura.

 The artwork of the cd shows a fragment of a painting by Dutch painter Hennie van der Vegt.
 The cd comes with a hook so you can hang your miniature van der Vegt.